civilization2-0/ethicalMoney/Proposals/The Commons.md

 1. We need merely design it so that once established, it's self-sustaining.
 So that the compelling attraction is: everybody gains.

 2. How does it get started?
 This is the hard part.
-	a.
-Are there other projects like this?
+	1. Are there other projects like this?

 3. We need to craft a policy that everyone will like.
 Subtleties abound.
-	a.
-Does a "personal" ownership work, where sharing is negotiated?
+	1. Does a "personal" ownership work, where sharing is negotiated?
-	b.
-Could the commons track recognition and ignore ownership?
+	2. Could the commons track recognition and ignore ownership?
-	c.
-Do contributors have greater access that freeloaders?
+	3. Do contributors have greater access that freeloaders?

 by Jonathan Sand (with Michael Lennon and Bill Larson)